Nancy Wiley, LICSW Trauma Specialist

 Please see my Psychology Today site for all questions regarding what I offer, paying for sessions, and my philosophies - click here.

-Nancy has established an Equine Assisted Trauma Program at Smithfield Equestrian Center in East Falmouth.
+Nancy has established an Equine Assisted Trauma Program.
 Nancy works with all ages, families, and veterans, and active service members and their family.
-The work will involve groundwork with horses, kiting with quad kites, and low level adventure courses.
+The work will involve groundwork with horses.

 There are ongoing trauma sessions and groups for children, military and veteran families, and a Community Service group for kids and adults in need of community service hours.